List of NBA single-game steals leaders

 This is a complete listing of National Basketball Association players who have recorded nine or more steals in a game.

 52 players have recorded nine or more steals in a game.
 It has occurred 72 times in NBA history.

 Allen Iverson is the only player to record nine or more steals in a playoff game.

-The NBA did not record steals until the 1973–74 season.
+The NBA did not record steals until 1973–74 NBA season.